-A student who has been suspended or referred to the Division Superintendent may have ongoing consequences when he or she returns to school.
-Probationary conditions, community service, drug testing, and restitution are among the measures designed to provide an opportunity for the student to demonstrate that he or she is taking positive steps as a returning member of the school community.
+A student who has been suspended or referred to the Division Superintendent may have ongoing consequences when the student returns to school.
+Probationary conditions, community service, drug testing, and restitution are among the measures designed to provide an opportunity for the student to demonstrate that they are taking positive steps as a returning member of the school community.